RIPE-NCC/db-web-ui/README.md

 Deployment
 ----------
+The application is deployed via Docker containers across all environments (dev, prepdev, rc, prod) using Salt for orchestration and configuration management.

 Generally, we only deploy changes to production from the master branch, from a tag on a specific commit.

 The team will review changes on a branch beforehand using a Merge Request, and changes are only merged once all issues are resolved.